LearningSys/sosp17/talks.md

 **Siddhartha Sen** (Researcher, Microsoft Research)

-Title: Decision Service: The Power of Offline Evaluation in Online Decision Making
+Title: Decision Service: Bringing the Power of Offline Evaluation to Online Decision Making

 Abstract:
 Applications and systems are constantly faced with decisions that require picking from a set of actions based on contextual information.
 Reinforcement-based learning algorithms such as contextual bandits can be very effective in these settings, but applying them in practice faces fundamental challenges, and no general system exists that supports them completely.
 To address this problem, we created the Decision Service: the first end-to-end system for contextual learning.
 The Decision Service enables all aspects of contextual bandit learning using a loop of four system abstractions: explore (the decision space), log, learn, and deploy.
 These abstractions, together with a carefully synthesized ML methodology, enable a powerful capability called *offline evaluation*, which allows us to accurately evaluate policies without deploying them.
 The Decision Service has a simple user interface and has been deployed with strong results in a variety of settings, including content recommendation, customer tech support, and machine failure handling.
 The Decision Service is publicly offered as a Microsoft Cognitive Service and is also available as open-source.